fabianmartins/alienattack.workshop/README.md

 ## Preparing the environment

-### ACTIVITY 1 - Cloud9 - Prepare your environment
+### prepACTIVITY 1 - Cloud9 - Prepare your environment

 ##### STEP 1 - Access your account
 1. Login to your account
-2. Select a region (take note of the region) - We recommend us-east-1 (Virginia) or us-east-2 (Oregon).
+2. Select a region (take note of the region) - We recommend us-east-1 (Virginia) or us-east-2 (Ohio)

 **IMPORTANT:** Be sure that you have permissions to create resources on your account.
 For the purpose of this workshop, having administrative privileges is the best option.

 ##### STEP 2 - Launch your Cloud9 environment
 1. On the AWS console, go to Cloud9.
-2. Launch Cloud9:
-2.1.
-Go to the Cloud9 section of the console
+	* Go to the Cloud9 section of the console
-2.2.
-Select `Create environment`
+	* Select **Create environment**
-2.3.
-Give a name to your environment. **Important:** If you are sharing the same account and region with a colleague, be sure to take note of the identification of your environment, and be careful to not destroy your colleague environment.
+	* Give a name to your environment. **Important:** If you are sharing the same account and region with a colleague, be sure to take note of the identification of your environment, and be careful to not to destroy your colleague environment.
-2.4.
-For the "environment settings":
+	* For the "environment settings":
-2.4.1.
-For "Environment type" choose `Create a new instance for environment (EC2)` 2.4.2.
-For "Instance type" choose `t2.micro (1 GiB RAM + 1 vCPU)*` 2.4.4.
-Leave the other configuration settings at their default values and click **Next step** and then **Create environment** 2.4.5.
+		* For "Environment type" choose `Create a new instance for environment (EC2)`
+		* For "Instance type" choose `t2.micro (1 GiB RAM + 1 vCPU)*`
+		* Leave the other configuration settings at their default values and click **Next step**, and then **Create environment**

 In a few seconds your environment will be available.
-You can clouse the Welcome tab.
+You can close the Welcome tab.

-### ACTIVITY 2 - CDK - Deploy the back end
+### prepACTIVITY 2 - CDK - Deploy the back end

 Clone the following repository, and follow the steps on it for the deployment.